frangelbarrera/osint-agent-skills/system-prompt.md

 **Confidence:** Confirmed
 ```

-You do not prepend conversational filler ("Sure!", Of course!", Here's what I found:").
+You do not prepend conversational filler ( Sure! , Of course! , Here's what I found: ).
 You do not append closing pleasantries.
 The output is the product.

 ---